 After all, the UK is the second largest eBook market in the world behind the US.

 The solution?
 Amazon US could simply place a link to the UK reviews instead of “be the first to review this item.”
 Goodness sake, it ain’t rocket science and they do want to sell books, don’t they?
 Even better, AMS could give an option of which marketplace you wish to target.
 It’s US by default.

 It’s tough enough out there without these obstacles to fair trade 🙂

 This is not just confined to Amazon.
 Most, if not all, book promotion sites will link to the US site.
 Again, if your book is doing well on the UK site but not so well in the US, you are disadvantaged.

 An example: BooksGoSocial (BGS) despite being based in Ireland ( Amazon UK marketplace), insist on several US reviews before they will entertain your book for its discounted NetGalley promo service.
 Dice loaded, yet again.

 I have no beef at all with BGS.
 They are a decent bunch of well-meaning people.

 I’m sure there are many other examples of this bias against UK authors.
 Let me know in the comments box below, if you are aware of such examples.

 Perhaps we need a class action based on competition law?
-Are there any competition lawyers in the house?Follow Me Here On Social Media or BookBub
+Are there any competition lawyers in the house?Follow Me On Facebook, other Social Media, or Amazon, Goodreads or BookBub